Brighter Horizons Academy

-Brighter Horizons Academy (BHA) is a full-time accredited pre-k through 12 Islamic college preparatory in Garland, Texas, USA.
-It is one of the first Islamic schools to offer a dual-credit program in conjunction with Dallas County Community College District to allow students to graduate high school with an associate's degree.
+Brighter Horizons Academy (BHA) is an Islamic pre-K–12 college preparatory school located in Garland, Texas.
+Founded in 1989, BHA was accredited in 2006.
+It is one of the first Islamic schools to offer a dual-credit program, yet few take part, in conjunction with the Dallas County Community College District, which allows students to graduate high school with an associate's degree.

 History

+Foundation

-The School was founded in 1989 by Islamic Services Foundation in response to parental demand for an Islamic academic environment in North Texas.
+The School was founded in 1989 by Islamic Services Foundation.
 The first building was a 2,000 sq.ft. residential property purchased in 1990, located on Polk street.
-The first graduating class in 2002 consisted of 6 students who earned a total of $47,000 in college scholarships.

-BHA was founded on the principles of providing quality education in an Islamic environment in order to produce well-rounded, competent Muslim leaders.

-The current campus property was purchased in 1993 for $396,000.
-Phase I of the two-story main building was completed in 1999, costing $2.65 million and consisting of a 28,000 sq ft building and playground.
+The current campus property was purchased in 1993.
+Phase I of the two-story main building was completed in 1999, consisting of a 28,000 sq ft building and playground.
 In 2003 an adjacent medical office building was purchased to be used for the Early Childhood Education building.

-Brighter Horizons Academy today

 BHA received accreditation from Southern Association of Colleges and Schools (SACS) CASI in 2006.
-SACS CASI uses five standards when accrediting a school, which are purpose and direction, governance and leadership, teaching and assessing for learning, resources and support systems, and using results for continuous improvement.
+SACS CASI uses five standards when accrediting a school, which are purpose and direction, governance and leadership (quite a controversial position to hold at BHA), teaching and assessing for learning, resources and support systems, and using results for continuous improvement.